Taiwan: Death toll rising from blast at food court – DW – 02/13/2025

 Taiwan: Death toll rising from blast at food courtFebruary 13, 2025

-An explosion at a food court in a department center in western Taiwan's Taichung city has killed at least one man and left 11 others hospitalized, authorities said.
+An explosion at a food court in a department center in western Taiwan's Taichung city has killed at least four people and left others hospitalized, including one person who showed no "vital signs," authorities said.

+The National Fire Agency said at least seven people were injured by the blast and that the department has dispatched dozens of firefighters and another 56 vehicles to the site of the blast.
+A dog and a drone were also helping with rescue operations, officials at the agency said.

 Officials confirmed to AP news agency that a gas leak was the cause of the explosion, adding they also believe the area was close to construction at the time of the blast.